Franz Josef Gerstner: Life

-Gerstner was born in Komotau in Bohemia then part of the Habsburg monarchy.
-(Today it's Chomutov in the Czech Republic).
+Gerstner was born in Komotau in Bohemia then part of the Habsburg Empire (present-day Chomutov in the Czech Republic).
 He was the son of Florian Gerstner (1730–1783) and Maria Elisabeth, born Englert.
 He studied at the Jesuits gymnasium in Komotau.
 After that he studied mathematics and astronomy at the Faculty of Philosophy at the Charles-Ferdinand University in Prague between 1772 and 1777.
 In 1781 he started to study medicine at the University of Vienna, but later decided to quit his studies.
 Instead, he worked as an assistant at the astronomical observatory in Vienna under supervision of Maximilian Hell.
 In 1784 he returned to Prague, where he got a position at the Klementinum astronomical observatory in Prague.
 In 1789 he became professor of higher mathematics, mechanics and hydraulics at the University in Prague.

 In 1792 Gerstner married Gabriele von Mayersbach († 1808).
 They had nine children including Franz Anton von Gerstner (1796-1840).

 In 1795 Gerstner became a member of the government commission which tried to improve higher technical education in the Austrian empire.
 Following his suggestion, the old engineering school in Prague (Česká stavovská inženýrská škola) was converted by the decree of Emperor Joseph I to a polytechnic school in 1803.
-The new Polytechnic Institute in Prague was officially opened on Nov.
-10th 1806, and Gerstner became its first director.
+The new Polytechnic Institute in Prague was officially opened on 10 November 1806, and Gerstner became its first director.
 In 1811 he was appointed by the Emperor to the position of the Director of hydraulic engineering in Bohemia.

-In 1823, due to an illness, he was forced to stop his classes at the University.
+In 1823, due to an illness, he was forced to stop his classes at the university.
 Gerstner died and was buried in Mladějov, Bohemia, in 1832.

 Work

 From his works the most influential was Handbook of mechanics (Handbuch der Mechanik).
 This fundamental text-book was published in three volumes (1831, 1832 and 1834), with more than 1400 subscribers.

 In 1804 Gerstner published a pioneering work Theory of water waves.
 The so-called Gerstner wave is the trochoidal wave solution for periodic water waves – the first correct and nonlinear theory of water waves in deep water, appearing even before the first correct linearised theory.

 His work focused on applied mechanics, hydrodynamics and river transportation.
 He helped to build the first iron works and first steam engine in Bohemia.

 In 1807, he proposed the construction of a horse-drawn railway between the Austrian Empire towns of České Budějovice (Budweis) and Linz, one of the first railways on the European continent.
 The construction of this railway was started in summer 1825 by his son Franz Anton (Ritter) von Gerstner (1796, Prague - 1840, Philadelphia).
-The regular transport between České Budějovice and Linz started on August 1st, 1832.
+The regular transport between České Budějovice and Linz started on 1 August 1832.